inversion-api/inversion-engine/README.md

 ### AclAction and AclRules

-AclRules allow you to declare that a User must have specified roles and permissions to access resources at a given url path and http method.
+AclRules allow you to declare that a User must have specified roles and permissions to access resources at a given url codecPath and http method.

 Generally AuthHandler and AclHandler will be setup (in that order) to protect resources according to configed AclRules.
-AclRules are matched to urls via [path matching](#path-matching) just like Endpoints and Actions.
+AclRules are matched to urls via [codecPath matching](#codecPath-matching) just like Endpoints and Actions.

 ### Path Matching

-Endpoints, Actions and AclRules are selected when they can be matched to a request url path.
+Endpoints, Actions and AclRules are selected when they can be matched to a request url codecPath.
 Each one of these objects contains an "includesPaths" and "excludesPaths" configuration property that takes a comma separated list of paths definitions.
-The wildcard character "*" can be used to match any arbitrary path ending.
-Regular expressions can be used to match specific path requirements.
-If a path is both included and excluded, the exclusion will "win" and the path will not be considered a match.
+The wildcard character "*" can be used to match any arbitrary codecPath ending.
+Regular expressions can be used to match specific codecPath requirements.
+If a codecPath is both included and excluded, the exclusion will "win" and the codecPath will not be considered a match.
-Leading and trailing '/' characters are not considered when path matching.
+Leading and trailing '/' characters are not considered when codecPath matching.

-Regular expression matches are modeled off of [angular-ui](https://github.com/angular-ui/ui-router/wiki/URL-Routing#url-parameters) regex path matching.
+Regular expression matches are modeled off of [angular-ui](https://github.com/angular-ui/ui-router/wiki/URL-Routing#url-parameters) regex codecPath matching.
 A regex-based match component follows the pattern "{optionalParamName:regex}".
-If you surround any path part with [] it makes that part and all subsequent path parts optional.
+If you surround any codecPath part with [] it makes that part and all subsequent codecPath parts optional.
 Regular expression matches can not match across a '/'.

 Here are some examples: